EvictionLab/eviction-maps/README.md

 ### Methods

+    - enableZoom(): enables scroll to zoom on map
+    - disableZoom(): disables scroll to zoom on map

 ## `app-location-cards`

 ### Inputs

     - features: an array of features to display cards form
+    - year: the year to display data for in the card
+    - cardProperties: an object containing the property names to show, and the corresponding label.  e.g. `{ 'e': 'Eviction Rate' }`

 ### Outputs

-    - viewMoreClick: emits when the "Show More" button is clicked
+    - viewMore: emits when the "View More" button is clicked
     - dismissCard: emits the feature when the close button is clicked